marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   consecutive calls (such as the standard C ``feof`` function in a multithreading environment).

-  The :option:`pure` attribute imposes similar but looser restrictions on a function's definition than the ``const`` attribute: :option:`pure` allows the function to read any non-volatile memory, even if it changes in between successive invocations of the function.
-Declaring the same function with both the :option:`pure` and the ``const`` attribute is diagnosed.
+  The :gcc-attr:`pure` attribute imposes similar but looser restrictions on a function's definition than the ``const`` attribute: :gcc-attr:`pure` allows the function to read any non-volatile memory, even if it changes in between successive invocations of the function.
+Declaring the same function with both the :gcc-attr:`pure` and the ``const`` attribute is diagnosed.
 Because a pure function cannot have any observable side effects it does not make sense for such a function to return ``void``.
   Declaring such a function is diagnosed.

-.. option:: returns_nonnull
+.. gcc-attr:: returns_nonnull

   .. index:: returns_nonnull function attribute

-  The :option:`returns_nonnull` attribute specifies that the function return value should be a non-null pointer.
+  The :gcc-attr:`returns_nonnull` attribute specifies that the function return value should be a non-null pointer.
 For instance, the declaration:

   .. code-block:: c++